-7.9 Visual Indication to Glazing
+9.9 Visual Indication to Glazing

 Provide decals to all full height glazing that can be mistaken for a doorway to assist persons with a vision impairment.
-Decals to be solid and have a minimum 30% luminance contrast to the background colour and be not less than 75mm high located within the height range of 900-1100mm above the finished floor level per AS1428.1, Clause 6.6.
+Decals to be solid and have a minimum 30% luminance contrast to the background colour and be not less than 75mm high located within the height range of 900-1100mm above the finished floor level.